bogas04/SikhJS/README.md

 How ?
 ==
 The application is very simple as of now.
-I've manually taken docs from [SikhNet](http://www.sikhnet.com/DownloadBanis) and converted them to markdown files.
+I've manually taken docs from [SikhNet] (http://www.sikhnet.com/DownloadBanis) and converted them to markdown files.
 The reason why I chose them is because they are
   * very lightweight
   * can be parsed to HTML very easily
   * is pretty widely supported

-A CSS class `gurbani-text` is used to use proper [Gurmukhi Fonts](/fonts/) for text having Gurbani.
+A CSS class `gurbani-text` is used to use proper [Gurmukhi Fonts] (/fonts/) for text having Gurbani.

 Changelog
 ==
 ## v1.0.0
   - [ ] Definition of words.
-Select a word and `CMD-D` to get it's meaning.
+Select a word and `CMD-D`\`CTRL-D` to get its meaning
-  - [ ] Clean UI
-  - [ ] Sri Guru Granth Sahib
   - [ ] English and Romanized Nitnem
   - [ ] /r/Sikh column for discussion
   - [ ] SoundCloud integration for Shabads